28 May Spring Nail Designs That Look Fresh, Chic, and Completely Wearable

 A cool-toned green with translucency built in.
 Trending hard this spring and unexpectedly flattering on most skin tones.

 Who this is best for: Anyone who wants color without commitment.
 These sheers grow out gracefully and don’t demand frequent touch-ups.
-Who should skip this: If you want high-impact, look-across-the-room nails, these won’t deliver that.
+Who should skip this: If you want high-contrast, statement nails that read from a distance, these won’t deliver that.

 Color-Blocked & Modern Minimalism